 The first time Bruce made these homemade pretzel buns I remember how quickly they were gobbled up by our sons.
 The scent is what I can imagine is at German bakeries!
 We use these for sandwich buns for grilled chicken and hamburgers, but you could also shape them for hot dog buns!

-Ingredients you will need to make German pretzel buns:
+Ingredients for German pretzel buns:

 Equipment you will need: